brunossilveira/heroku-buildpack-nodejs-grunt-bower/README.md

 - Caches the `node_modules` directory across builds for fast deploys.
 - Doesn't use the cache if `node_modules` is checked into version control.
 - Runs `npm rebuild` if `node_modules` is checked into version control.
-- Always runs `npm install` to ensure [npm script hooks](https://npmjs.org/doc/misc/npm-scripts.html) are executed.
+- Always runs `npm install` (with devDependencies) to ensure [npm script hooks](https://npmjs.org/doc/misc/npm-scripts.html) are executed.
 - Always runs `npm prune` after restoring cached modules to ensure cleanup of unused dependencies.
 - Runs `grunt` if a Gruntfile (`Gruntfile.js`, `Gruntfile.coffee`or `grunt.js`) is found.